iniitydev/Iniity-Identity-Gateway/README.md

 | **1.
 The Gateway & Enforcer**  | **Authentik**      | The user-facing SSO portal and application gateway.
 It protects all apps (even legacy ones) with forward-auth, enforces MFA, and manages access policies. |
 | **2.
 The Core IdP & User Source** | **Zitadel**        | The lightweight, multi-tenant "source of truth" for all user accounts.
 It manages the core identity and provisions users to other applications via SCIM. |
 | **3.
 The User Data Plane**     | **Nextcloud**      | The user's "home base" application for files, communication, and collaboration.
 It consumes identity via OIDC and is provisioned by the Core IdP. |

-This model provides a clean separation of concerns, leveraging best-in-class, cloud-native tools to build a resilient, scalable, and manageable identity infrastructure.

 ## ✨ Key Features